-- Practice stretching and strengthening exercises if your doctor recommends them.
-Strengthening your hamstrings is the best protection against hamstring strain.
+- Practice stretching and strengthening exercises if your doctor/physical therapist recommends them.
+Strengthening your hamstrings is one way to protect against hamstring strain.

 In severe cases where the muscle is torn, you may need surgery.
 The surgeon will repair the muscles and reattach them.

 When Will a Hamstring Strain Feel Better?